 The Teacher Education Council (TEC) and RCTQ jointly launched the first of the 10 compendiums of prototype syllabi that would guide teacher education institutions (TEIs) in enhancing their teacher education curriculums during the 7th National Convention of Centers of Excellence and Development in Teacher Education in Clark, Pampanga on 6 December 2019.

-Nine more compendiums will be launched in the first quarter of 2020 including specialization courses for Elementary Education, English, Filipino, Mathematics, Physical Education, Science, Social Studies, Values Education.
+Nine more compendiums will be launched in the first quarter of 2020 including specialization courses for Early Childhood Education, Elementary Education, English, Filipino, Mathematics, Physical Education, Science, Social Studies, and Values Education.

 Each compendium contains prototype syllabi that ‘TEIs could either adapt or adopt’.
 Parts of the prototype syllabi template were benchmarked from local and international sources and were agreed upon by the technical working group and partner institutions.

 The syllabi were designed to further align the current teacher education curriculum with the provisions stated in the Philippine Professional Standards for Teachers (PPST) to ensure that the future educators are geared towards educating students for a long term and sustainable nation building.

 At the compendium launch and in front of representatives from 52 TEIs, RCTQ Deputy Director Dr. Jennie Jocson gave an overview of the TEC-RCTQ partnership and discussed the partnership projects that seek to align the country’s pre-service curriculum and training with DepEd’s system and requirements.

 “As partners, TEC and RCTQ work together to ensure that only research-based policies and programs will be adopted to strengthen pre-service teacher education,” Dr. Jocson said to TEI representatives.
 “In drafting the prototype syllabi, we went though research-based, collaborative and rigorous processes just to come up with this compendium.”